-"As members of the LivingStone International University community, we commit ourselves to act honestly, respectfully and responsibly toward all people and, above all, act with honor and integrity in all areas of academic and campus life."
+"As members of the LivingStone International University (LIU) community, we commit ourselves to act honestly, respectfully and responsibly toward all people and, above all, act with honor and integrity in all areas of academic and campus life."

 I enthusiastically welcome each of you to this academic year at LivingStone International University (LIU).
 Regardless of whether you are a returning student to LIU or starting your very first semester here, we embrace each and every one of you for who you are and what you bring to this campus community.
-We continue to seek ways to enhance your total university experience and invite your input and partnership in living out our mission: "to transform Africa through quality Christ-centered higher education."
-Our vision is to develop "ethical, empowered, employable Christian leaders in every sector of society."
-In pursuing these, LIU pursues its core values of "academic excellence, faith and integrity, innovative and creative, passion for lifelong learning, and student focused."
-LIU promotes strong reliance on God in all things - all within an enjoyable and safe Christ-centered environment.
-The name LivingStone comes from 1 Peter 2:4-5 which says, "As you come to him, a living stone rejected by men but in the sight of God chosen and precious, you yourselves like living stones are being built up as a spiritual house, to be a holy priesthood, to offer spiritual sacrifices acceptable to God through Jesus Christ."
-(ESV)
+We continue to seek ways to enhance your total university experience and invite your input and partnership in living out our mission: to transform Africa through quality Christ-centered higher education and to glorify God through education.
+Our core purpose is to instill within our students strong moral character, intellectual competency, personal and interpersonal maturity, and a strong reliance on God in all things - all within an enjoyable and safe Christ-centered environment.
+The name LivingStone comes from 1 Peter 2:4-5 which says, "As you come to Him, the Livingstone - rejected by men but chosen by God and precious to Him - you also like living stones are being built into a spiritual house, to be a holy priesthood, offering spiritual sacrifices acceptable to God through Christ Jesus."

-While we are excited about many of our new initiatives, new campus, and programs, the fact remains that YOU, the students, are at the center of all that we do.
+While we are excited about many of our new initiatives, new campus, and programs, YOU, the students are at the center of all that we do.
 The extent to which you take advantage of the many opportunities here for you will make all the difference in your overall experience.
 It is truly a privilege for all of us to live and learn within the LivingStone community.
 As such, we are called to conduct ourselves in ways that respect one another, as well as our educational mission - all to the glory of God.

 It is the responsibility of each student to read and understand the parameters and expectations outlined in this Student Handbook, which serves as an important resource and guide for your time here.
-Please take the necessary time to familiarize yourself with these guidelines and campus polices.
+Please take the necessary time to familiarize yourself with these guidelines and campus policies.

 The LIU family welcomes you wholeheartedly.
-May God grant you a healthy, productive, and overall encouraging school year here at LIU! - Prof. Richard Trull, Ph.D., Vice Chancellor
+May God grant you a healthy, productive, and overall encouraging school years here at LIU!